michelole/randtest/README.md

 The systematic approach, however, quickly becomes infeasible if the sample size increases.
 In this circumstances, the *Monte Carlo randomization test* can be used to approximate the p value.
 The `randtest()` function performs a Monte Carlo randomization test by default with `num_permutations=10000` randomly generated data permutations.
-As the number of permutations is larger, we can make use of multiple CPUs for the computation.
+As the number of permutations is large, we can make use of multiple CPUs for the computation.
 Following, two cores are used by specifying `num_jobs=2` and a seed value is passed to the random number generator for reproducibility.

 ```{python}